 Monica Seidel of Watersheds Canada was able to attend the Symposium through a generous granting program.

-Watersheds Canada would like to thank the Latornell Conservation Symposium Grant Program for funding the attendance of our staff member Monica Seidel, as well as inviting Chloe Lajoie to present about Watersheds Canada’s Natural Edge program and app.
+Watersheds Canada would like to thank the Latornell Conservation Symposium Grant Program for funding the attendance of our staff member Monica Seidel, as well as inviting Chloe Lajoie to present about Watersheds Canada’s Natural Edge program and app funded by the Daniel and Susan Gottlieb Foundation.
 Chloe leads the Natural Edge program that restores shorelines across Canada.
 Watersheds Canada staff work with property owners and community groups to create a planting plan suited to their preferences and property traits (sun, moisture, and soil type).
 This is all done with a self-developed app.
 By planting native trees, shrubs, and wildflowers, people can help stabilize Canada’s shorelines while enjoying a beautiful natural view.
-To book a free site visit and learn more about the Natural Edge program, visit http://naturaledge.watersheds.ca
+To book a free site visit and learn more about the Natural Edge program, visit https://naturaledge.watersheds.ca